rihp/fHEOM/START_HERE.md

 **Welcome to fHEOM (Factorized Hierarchical Equations of Motion)**

-This is the **complete, tested, and production-ready** implementation of a novel algorithm for GPU-accelerated simulation of quantum coherence in biological systems.
+This is the **complete, tested, and production-ready** implementation of low-rank factorization for efficient HEOM simulations of quantum coherence in biological systems.

 ---